MirrorNetworking/Mirror/Assets/Mirror/Components/TransformSystem/Benchmark/README.md

 # Write Transform benchmark

-Trying different approaches to see how to best write Transform state to balance for cpu and bandwidth
+Trying different approaches to see how to best write Transform state to balance for cpu and bandwidth.

+All writing is done in foreach loops, these results do not show how well these methods will work when writing via the syncvar system.

 ## Results